 When full recharged car will show range of 195km – at least that was the most I seen.
 Enough for daily commute and weekend drives.
 Expect normal driving mode, there is ECO, which limit power to 90% and speed to maximum 130km.h.
 And ECO PLUS which go further limiting power to 70% and speed to under 100 km/h.
 Which I never used.
 By my experience, you can always keep in normal mode, enjoy great driving experience and when you reach only 30km in range car will switch itself to ECO mode.

 How often did I recharge?
 In normal commute, dropping kids to school, drive to work and in evening to dinner in city, on every 3 to 4 days.
-I don’t like to risk, so I would recharge in every 4-5 days.
+I don’t like to risk, so I would recharge when at 70 or 80% of battery is used, never left under 30-40km, just in case of some unexpected event.
 Usually, if I had work report to read, I would take it with me, drive to local McDonalds that had fast-charging just across the road, and while I sip on milkshake and finish with my report, car will be full.
 I have to mention, I never knew McDonalds in Germany are so good, especially milkshakes and ice creams.
 I never plugged car at home and each time I would took trip around, hotel would secure me spot where I could plug my car and recharge overnight.
 On normal 220V power charging, I have to admit its bit slow, like really whole night, so I always prefer finding fast charger if possible.
 My wife didn’t like traveling in eGolf, she preferred Tesla due to range and fancy looks, but I like eGolf more.
 I find it much better handling car, more exciting and practical to drive.
 Model S only had better seats.
 On my trips I would avoid motorways, taking country roads, which was much more interesting to travel and exciting with some good curves.
 Also I have to admit, that with lot of hills and keeping car at B, regenerative mode, it works very well and I manage to get good range on country roads.
 Of course taking country roads and stops to recharge on every 200km is not fast way to travel, but it is pleasurable and fun.
 I also immensely enjoyed chatting with other electric car drivers, which all spoke English well and had interesting stories.
 Almost felt like we are part of unique club of nice mannered, friendly people.
 Never had an experience like that while recharging my sports car at gas station.

 eGolf is really a city car.
 Quick, small enough to park well, elegant and pleasure to drive, good range for city driving.
 And with that handing and jump when you step on pedal, you will feel like there are not many cars on streets that can be faster than you.
 But – you don’t use any fossil fuels.
 You glide on renewable source of energy (of course depends where you charge).